 So, try to cut down on paper and try to go digital as much as possible.

 For instance, you can use apps on your phone to create a monthly grocery list instead of writing it down on paper.
 Or prefer making work notes on a notepad file, word file, or on Google keep instead of paper.

 There are many ways to save paper, so try to cut the cost of paper and use digital apps for the purpose.

 Manufacturing new stuff consumes a lot of resources and considering the total population of the earth if everyone will run after buying new stuff, it will affect our beautiful nature a lot.
 To save our environment’s natural resources, you can consider buying used stuff once in a while.

 So, since there are a lot of sources available these days like yard sales, online stores where you can buy second-hand stuff which is still in good working condition.
 There is no harm in having a couple of used items in the house.
 Sometimes people use the stuff for a very short period of time and are willing to sell it just because of some of their own obligations, so you can crack a really good deal on such barely used and almost new stuff for low prices.
 It’s a good way to stay eco-friendly and save money.

 Single-use plastic bottles are becoming a major area of concern everywhere as plastic is spoiling nature badly.
 So what if you can start carrying your own water bottle everywhere you go and avoid buying it from the market.
 It will save you money as well as it will reduce the consumption of plastic bottles.
 If you like the idea, you can also spread the word about it and make more people aware of it.
 With small changes, all human beings on earth collectively can achieve this goal of making our environment plastic-free.

-I hope you found above ideas useful in order to contribute love towards environment while saving money.
+I hope you found the above ideas useful in order to contribute love towards the environment while saving money.
 If you have more ideas to share, feel free to drop your idea in the comments below!